Vkamble61/lm-lab-monitoring-devops/docs/monitoring/INSTRUMENTATION.md

 And go to http://SERVICE_ADDRESS:5000/metrics to see those Prometheus metrics that you could see in Step 3.

-Once verified you can head [back to the README](../README.md) where we'll work through informing Prometheus about the new metrics your exposing.
+Once verified you can head [back to the next step](./INSTRUCTIONS.md) where we'll work through informing Prometheus about the new metrics your exposing.